 And he says he’ll always look back appreciatively and positively on his decision to enroll in the Toca 511 & Toca FC trial.

 “We need research and trials like Tocagen’s, and organizations like NBTS willing to fund it, in order to make progress,” says Greg, adding later, “Take a step back and just think, what would you do if you were faced with a decision to potentially help the world find a cure for cancer?”

-Toca 511 & Toca FC are currently being evaluated in multiple clinical trials for high-grade glioma patients and additional data are expected in the first half of 2018.
+Toca 511 & Toca FC are currently being evaluated in multiple clinical trials for high-grade glioma patients and additional data are expected in 2018.

 “You are not a number,” Greg concludes.
 “Nobody can tell you what your life expectancy is…fight, fight, fight.”

 Please help support NBTS in its quest to fund potentially life-saving research by making a gift today.